-And when the soccer World Cup starts in Russia in June, Brazil’s flag will once again flutter in alleys and outside many homes across Kolkata, competing with Argentina’s banner, also popular in the city.
-The passion of Pelé’s 1977 visit will come alive yet again.
+So when the soccer World Cup started in Russia in June 2018, Brazil’s flag once again fluttered in alleys and outside many homes across Kolkata, competing with Argentina’s banner, also popular in the city.
+It didn’t matter that India wasn’t in the competition.
+The passion of Pelé’s 1977 visit came alive yet again.

 Explore the world